 The NCC consists of at least three members, of whom all shall be independent Board members.
 As a rule, the NCC convenes once per quarter.
-In the period under review, the NCC held eight meetings of three hours on average.
+In the period under review, the NCC held six (physical or remote) meetings for an average duration of approximately three hours.